L3MON4D3/LuaSnip/DOC.md

     snippet's environment (`snip.env`).

-A pretty useless, beyond serving as an example here, application of these would be printing eg. the nodes' text after entering:
+A pretty useless, beyond serving as an example here, application of these would be printing e.g. the nodes' text after entering:

 ```lua
 vim.api.nvim_create_autocmd("User", {